project-illium/illium-documentation/docs/overview/zk-snarks.md

 # zk-snarks

-Before we can dive into the Illium protocol we need to get our heads around zk-snarks.
+Before we can dive into the Illium protocol we need to wrap our heads around zk-snarks.
 Don't worry, while the math behind zk-snarks is super difficult to understand, you don't need to know any math to get a high level overview of what they are and what they do.